What Is an SSL Certificate? Everything You Need to Know

 This is the most obvious free way of getting a certificate running on your site, however, it has two distinct drawbacks — some search engines and web browsers may mark such sites as unsafe content.
 The good news is that there is a way of overcoming this issue by obtaining a free SSL certificate from a trusted party — at this moment there are several sources:

-• Cloudflare Free Encryption — The popular CDN network gives out a free SSL certificate to their customers.
+• Cloudflare Free Certificates — The popular CDN network gives out a free SSL certificate to their customers.
 A significant drawback is a fact the free version is shared between several customers on a single cloud domain.

 • Let’s Encrypt — This is a nonprofit Certificate Authority (CA) that provides free certificate for the public benefit.
 Their site offers a free and easy way to install such an element to given users’ sites.

 If the site intends to implement complex content management systems, commerce software, payment solutions, complex databases, and enterprise web applications, there may be specific requirements as to which kind of certificate is required.
-This should be listed in the technical documentation.
-A test should be done before the systems are enabled for public use.
-Installation shouldn’t be difficult if you follow step-by-step guides.

 Where to Buy a SSL Certificate

-Buying certificates from the CA issuers is possible.
+Buying certificates directly from the CA issuers is possible.
 The webmasters can reach out to one of them and inquire as to what are the current prices.
 Usually, these providers will also provide extended support, as they are not affiliated with specific hosting providers.

 We highly recommend that you obtain a certificate from your own web hosting company.
 This is the preferred method as it is often the easiest to use and will lower the cost.
 Follow the documentation steps from the company which lists how to get started.
-Nowadays most hosting plans come with at least one free certificate that is issued automatically at the point of registration.
-For example, Godaddy is known to give out certificates at a very competitive price.

 Usually, the administrative panels will have a dedicated management section, from there the users can view what is the current status of the ones they have.
 Many providers also offer to have a quick shortcut to the additional payments page from where extra ones can be purchased for a given fee.